codeatcg/VRPG/README.md

 # Description
 VRPG is an interactive web viewer for pangenome graph.
 It supports reference Graph Fragment Assembly format, which is taken by minigraph.
 It can be used to scan the large and complex pangenome graph with many assemblies.
 The reference nodes stand in one line in the middle of view windows and are encompassed by non-reference nodes.
 It’s beneficial to check the structure variations.
 A website shipping Saccharomyces cerevisiae pangenome graph with 163 assemblies and Homo sapiens pangenome graph with 90 assemblies can be visited at https://www.evomicslab.org/app/vrpg/.
 Users can also deploy the web application and view their own data by themselves.

+**Note:** the released version 0.1.0 is not the latest.
+For new version part of the backend was rewritten in C++.
+Besides, we indexed the whole pangenome graph for rapid access.
+All this improve the response time of the server, significantly.
+Now for scanning the Homo sapiens pangenome graph with 90 assemblies the server response time at millisecond level.
+For frontend we add constraint to node size and add a new display mode menu to improve the view.

 # Installation
 Python3 (>=3.6) and pip environment are required.